mariarodr1136/NumDynamics/README.md

 # NumDynamics: Advanced Random Number Generator 🎲

 NumDynamics is a sophisticated random number generation system that produces high-quality random numbers following various statistical distributions.
-Built with **C** for core functionality and **Python** for analysis and visualization, the system generates, analyzes, and visualizes random number distributions with precision and efficiency.
-The project combines the speed of C with Python's powerful data analysis capabilities to create a comprehensive random number generation and analysis toolkit.
+Built with **C** for core functionality and analysis and **Python** for visualization, the system generates, analyzes, and visualizes random number distributions with precision and efficiency.
+The project combines the speed and powerful data analysis capabilities of C with Python's visualization capabilities to create a comprehensive random number generation and analysis toolkit.

 ![C](https://img.shields.io/badge/C-Programming%20Language-blue)
 ![Python](https://img.shields.io/badge/Python-Data%20Analysis-yellow)